12 Planning & RL for Transformers (Advanced Topic)

 - ClawHub is a forum where you register and discover new skills.

-OpenClaw frames agent as a sequential, Markov Decision Problem:
+OpenClaw frames the agent as a sequential Markov Decision Process (MDP):

 - state = current conversational / tool context